Big 12 Conference

 December 28, 2010

-The above are thought to be a complete set of historical helmets for WVU for the period covered by this web site (1960 to present).
+The above are to the best of my knowledge the complete set of historical helmets for WVU for the period covered by this web site (1960 to present).

 *1 The numerals "100" were worn on each player's helmet in 1963 in recognition of the state of West Virginia's centennial.